 12. It is also important that students inform their employer AND St Richard Gwyn if they are absent for any reason.

 13. If a student is on placement in a school, and that school asks them to assist on a school trip, the student should ask their parents to complete all the necessary permission forms.
 These will be provided by the work placement school and returned to them (usually a permission letter and form 4 see below).

-Please contact Mrs Carr or Mr Rowlands if you need any further assistance.
+Please contact Mrs Carr or Mr Crawley if you need any further assistance.